Complete Guide to Document Information API: Extract File Metadata & Properties

 }

-- Individual characters within each word
+- Words: Individual words within each line, with precise boundaries

-Step 4: Working with Document Attachments
+Step 4: Handling Documents with Attachments

 curl -v "https://api.groupdocs.cloud/v2.0/viewer/info" \